gianni-rg/immotionroom-samples/README.md

 If you want to use another supported VR headset, instead of the *Oculus Utilities for Unity* package, you need to import the VR headset plugin for the device you want to use and the *ImmotionRoom VR for [Vive, OSVR or Cardboard]* package.
 Then, in each sample scene, you need to replace the **IRoomPlayerController.Oculus** with the **IRoomPlayerController.XXX** relative to the device you want to use (anc configure it accordingly).
+These last steps are not necessary if you're using ImmotionRoom SDK v0.4.2 or above.
+In this case, you can change more easily the target headset in each scene using menu ImmotionRoom -> Platform Settings and selecting the device you want to build to.
 Once the scene is ready, just press *Play* to start the experience.
 For further details, please refer to the SDK documentation.

 Project Layout